 - Is Coran the first character you've booted with a full party

 - Do you have any mods at all installed

 - Was the save started on an earlier version of the game (Neera's portrait looks a bit like this may be the case).
 If so, was it modded.

-#7 Updated by Phil Irey almost 2 years ago
+#7 Updated by Phil Irey about 2 years ago

 - Found In Version set to 2.5.10

 I tried booting each original party member individually from the list with Coran and did not see the issue.
 The party member left and Coran was added to the party.
 On thing to note is that when I tried to load the original save game to try the next party member, the game crashed to desktop.
 Unfortunately, the OS didn't produce a crash log and again no crash log showed up in the "Infinity Engine - Enhanced Edition" directory for any of these crashes.

 I tried booting a party member prior to talking to Coran.
 After I agreed to join his quest, he was added to the party as expected.
 I also tried to reform the party after Coran was added by removing him and then adding back the original member I booted prior to talking to him.
 This worked as well.
 I was able to reform the party several times by swapping Coran for another party member several times with no issues.